Faces Of Meth Before & After Photos, Signs, Meth Mouth, Meth Mites, Effects, Symptoms & Treatment

 What does a meth head look like?
 A meth head is a methamphetamine addict (referred to as a “tweaker.”)
 Meth heads are known for their extreme paranoia, flagrant dishonesty, and hallucinations.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL (877) 378-4154

 End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
 Get Free No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.

 When a person who abuses meth regularly stops taking the drug or significantly decreases their dose, they may develop the following signs and symptoms of methamphetamine withdrawal:

 - Intense cravings

 Many people turn back to meth and continue to take the drug to avoid these feelings.

-One of the greatest physical dangers of abuse is a meth overdose.
-While a person can overdose the first time they take the drug, people who have used meth for long periods of time also face this risk .
+One of the most significant physical dangers of abuse is a meth overdose.
+While a person can overdose the first time they take the drug, people who have used meth for long periods also face this risk .

-A meth overdose occurs when the drug reaches toxic levels that the body can’t eliminate fast enough.
+A meth overdose occurs when the drug reaches toxic levels the body cannot eliminate quickly.

 Signs and symptoms of an overdose include: